 Successful project managers are known for their efficiency and for safeguarding private information.
 Microsoft Project provides two excellent methods to help you in these areas: project templates and project security.
 You'll find out how to use some of the many templates Project has to offer, including the Residential Construction template and the New Product template.
 You'll also learn how to protect your project information with backups, passwords, and write protection.
 Then you'll discover how to put Project's task constraints to good use.

 In this lesson, you'll discover how easy it is to modify your basic schedules and work with project data.
 You'll look at the various Project views, such as the Calendar, Leveling Gantt, and the Network Diagram.
-And if you don't like the default colors or fonts in your schedule or table, you'll be well-prepared to make changes.
+If you don't like the default colors or fonts in your schedule or table, you'll be well-prepared to make changes.
 You'll even learn how and why you might want to create a combination view; add notes to your project; or sort, filter, and group data.

 Many projects experience schedule compression when management or clients ask that the project be completed sooner and for less.
 In this lesson, you'll discover how to improve your schedule's performance.
 You'll explore the Project Statistics dialog box, and you'll learn how to determine the ideal starting point in terms of planned costs and completion dates.
 You'll see how to change task dependencies to speed up your project and also find out how to split tasks to add more lead time.
 You'll also learn how to create recurring tasks and attach notes to your project's taskbars.

 Before you implement your project, you need to create a baseline.
 This will help you track actual results against what you originally set out to accomplish.
 Microsoft Project makes it possible to set up a baseline with a few mouse clicks.
 You'll learn how to create a baseline and then see a variety of ways, including using the Tracking toolbar, to record your actual project results.